๐ Custom Feedback Functionsยถ

 )

-Creating new custom feedback funcitonsยถ
+Creating new custom metricsยถ

-Feedback functions are organized by model provider into Provider classes.
+Metric functions are organized by model provider into Provider classes.

-The process for adding new feedback functions is:
+The process for adding new metrics is:

-- Create a new Provider class or locate an existing one that applies to your feedback function.
-If your feedback function does not rely on a model provider, you can create a standalone class.
-Add the new feedback function method to your selected class.
+Providerclass or locate an existing one that applies to your metric.
+If your metric does not rely on a model provider, you can create a standalone class.
+Add the new metric method to your selected class.
 Your new method can either take a single text (str) as a parameter or both prompt (str) and response (str).
 It should return a float between 0 (worst) and 1 (best).

-from trulens.core import Feedback
+from trulens.core import Metric

 from trulens.core import Provider